logicmagix/tide42/README.md

 ## Latest News

 # 08.14.25
+- Tide42 has a new hotkey \q to restart the UI.
-- Tide42 has a new flag --colorscheme that can be used to set a desired theme.
+- Added a new flag --colorscheme that can be used to set a desired theme.
 - colorscheme.vim may be edited manually in $HOME/.config/tide42/colorscheme.vim
 - This theme will persist throughout updates.
 - Tide42 now uses nvim-highlight-colors swatch display as a default plugin.